 If someone opens up to you, be equally discerning.
 Are they just whining or do they have an exciting story lurking, just begging to be shared?
 You can offer empathy, sympathy, or a word of support while deciding whether you want to continue down that conversational road.

-If that goes well, I’ll build off of their answers with new questions or ask others such as:
+If that goes well, you can build off of their answers with new questions or ask others such as:

 Lots of us attend events with pre-packaged answers to probable questions.
 To find out more about someone’s life, we may need to dig under the surface veneer.
 To search for a story, begin with open-hearted curiosity and gentle prompts.